blitline-dev/blitline-dev.github.io/articles/static_ips.md

 52.70.222.55
 52.72.65.98
+54.235.160.57
 52.4.244.159

 {% endhighlight %}

 <br/>

-***You must whitelist ALL 3 addresses.***
+***You must whitelist ALL 4 IP addresses.***

 <br/>

-When "use_proxy" : true is set, all postbacks will come through 1 of the 3 IP addresses listed above.
+When "use_proxy" : true is set, all postbacks will come through 1 of the IP addresses listed above.